Updated August 21, 2020:

-The suspension of the Providers Fee was for 2019 only, NOT for 2020
+The repeal of the Health Insurance Providers Fee is for fee years after 2020 not for fee year 2020

 The due date for Form 8963, Report of Health Insurance Provider Information, for Fee Year 2020 is April 15, 2020.

 The Consolidated Appropriations Act of 2016, Title II, § 201, Moratorium on Annual Fee on Health Insurance Providers, suspended collection of the health insurance provider fee for the 2017 calendar year.
 Health insurance issuers were not required to pay the fee for 2017.
 This moratorium did not affect the filing requirement and payment of the fee for 2016 or 2018.
 Enacted on January 22, 2018, along with continuing resolution legislation, H.R.
 195, Division D – Suspension of Certain Health-Related Taxes, § 4003, suspended collection of the fee for the 2019 calendar year.
 Again, this does not affect the filing requirement and payment of the fee for 2020.
-For additional information on the 2017 moratorium and 2019 suspension, see our questions and answers.
+The Further Consolidated Appropriations Act, 2020, Division N, Subtitle E § 502, repealing the annual fee on health insurance providers, applies to calendar years beginning after December 31, 2020 (fee years after the 2020 fee year).
+For additional information on the 2017 moratorium, the 2019 suspension and the repeal after the 2020 fee year, see our questions and answers.
 The “applicable amount” for fee year 2018 remained at $14.3 billion.
 For 2019 and thereafter, the "applicable amount" is the "applicable amount in the preceding fee year increased by the rate of premium growth (within the meaning of section 36B(b)(3)(A)(ii))."
 The applicable amount for fee year 2020 is $15,522,820,037 (see Treas.
 Reg. § 57.4(a)(3) and Notice 2019-50 and section “Applicable Amount” below.)